A Closer Look At Mid Season Plant Health Decline Syndrome

 There are no plants using minerals during the winter month yet some of the microbes will slowly continue digesting minerals, thus there are usually plenty of available nutrients to start off the season.

-Time pressures emerge as harvest begins, and the busy grower skips a nutrient application or two.
-One of the products runs out and there’s a delay reordering, so the nutrient supply to the plant slips another notch.
-Add in a skipped irrigation or a heavy rain and flooded soils just as plants need the most nutrients to size and ripen fruit, for which so much energy has been expended to set and grow to this point -- and disease or insects attack susceptible plants, destroying your crop.
+Time pressures emerge as harvest begins just as plants need the most nutrients to size and ripen fruit, for which so much energy has been expended to set and grow to this point, nutrient availability hits a low point—this is when applications sometimes get missed as farmers are busy.
+This is also the time when insects attack susceptible plants, destroying your crop.

-It is not because your plants have a pesticide deficiency but because there were not enough nutrients available for some reason or another.
+Plants don’t have a pesticide deficiency but rather, they suffer from not having enough nutrients available for some reason or another.

 Take a look at everything that is holding microbes back and limiting nutrient availability and eliminate each one.
 I know you can and I know you will.
-This year, prevent late season plant health decline syndrome and harvest your profit.
-Those first pickings pay for your investments to plant the crop, but the last pickings are the profit in your pocket; don’t lose them to mid season decline!
+This year, prevent mid/late season plant health decline syndrome and harvest your profit.
+Those first pickings pay for your investments to plant the crop, but the last pickings are the profit in your pocket; don’t lose them to midseason decline!

 We are here to help!
 Call us at 800-495-6603 ext 344.